The AMD Koduri Cube And Option Plays

 Options Disclaimer: Options are not toys.
 You can and will lose money if you have no idea what you are doing.
 Care and discretion are the watch words here.
 That being said, losses can be huge and so can gains.
 Tread carefully.

 Play #1.
-Bullish play -- Short term selling of puts might be the way to go to catch a CES bump but limit your risk to this Friday from a time perspective.
+Bullish play - Short-term selling of puts might be the way to go to catch a CES bump, but limit your risk to this Friday from a time perspective.
 Time decay is our friend.

-Example -- Last Friday, we sold cash covered puts at an $11 strike for .22 that expire this Friday for a 2% gain (which we announced in the comments sections of our last article "The End of AMD".
-Worst case AMD drops and we are forced to buy AMD stock at an effective price of 10.78 (if we back out the premium we collected.)
+Example - Last Friday, we sold cash covered puts at an $11 strike for .22 that expire this Friday for a 2% gain (which we announced in the comments sections of our last article "The End Of AMD."
+Worst case, AMD drops and we are forced to buy the stock at an effective price of $10.78 (if we back out the premium we collected).
 Given our long-term view on AMD, this is acceptable.
 If our view changes (or we feel our position is growing too heavy), we could in turn sell in the money-covered calls on those newly-acquired shares just to get rid of them at a profit (hopefully) and in order to practice risk management.

 Play #2.
-Insurance play -- The buying of cheap protective puts is also always recommended to avoid unexpected and unforeseen events.
-Our protective $7 dollar puts will expire soon so we will be looking to acquire more at a slightly higher strike as a form of disaster insurance.
+Insurance play - The buying of cheap protective puts is also always recommended to avoid unexpected and unforeseen events.
+Our protective $7 dollar puts will expire soon, so we will be looking to acquire more at a slightly higher strike as a form of disaster insurance.
 Best to spend a few pennies to avert calamity.
-It might be wise to get some protective puts to cover past earnings but we recommend buying them as the earnings announcement gets closer in order to reduce the time value built into the options.
+It might be wise to get some protective puts to cover past earnings, but we recommend buying them as the earnings announcement gets closer in order to reduce the time value built into the options.
 We want to get them cheap as possible, just in case all the new blood in AMD stock does not like the earnings projections due to expectations and lack of understanding.

 Earnings

 Earnings should arrive later on in the month with projections of -.04 to -.03 cents.
-This is not to be unexpected (as the company did give guidance on this in the past.)
-Personally, we think they might beat revenue projections.
-We would speculate they are selling older inventory to make room for Ryzen.
-This might impact margins in the short-term on the CPU side (due to product discounts and rebates) but could boost revenues.
+This is not to be unexpected (as the company did give guidance on this in the past).
+Personally, we think it might beat revenue projections.
+We would speculate it is selling older inventory to make room for Ryzen.
+This might impact margins in the short term on the CPU side (due to product discounts and rebates), but could boost revenues.
 However, it is wise for AMD not to get stuck with older tech that could be harder to move once Ryzen is released.

 Final Thoughts